 If you have been searching for the best 65% mechanical keyboard for Linux then drop ALT is the right choice for you.
 It is a great budget mechanical keyboard with hot-swappable switches.
 The most important thing about drop ALT is its unique design.
 It is designed with a sleek aluminum frame and a halo clear backlit keyboard.

 The design of drop ALT looks awesome and looks like a luxury keyboard.
-It comes with a USB-C port that allows you to connect with a computer, laptop, or other devices.
+It comes with a USB-C port that allows you to connect to a computer, laptop, or other devices.
 It is compatible with Windows 10, macOS High Sierra, Linux Mint 18, Ubuntu 16.04 LTS, Debian 9, and many more operating systems.
 That makes it the best Linux mechanical keyboard.

 Drop ALT is equipped with Halo Clear switches that provide a smooth feel and sound.
-Not only does Halo Clear switches Drop Alt support up to five types of mechanical switches, and you can also use a custom set of mechanical switches as Drop Alt is the best hot-swappable mechanical keyboard for Linux.
+Not only do Halo Clear switches Drop Alt support up to five types of mechanical switches, and you can also use a custom set of mechanical switches as Drop Alt is the best hot-swappable mechanical keyboard for Linux.
 It has a total of 67 keys including a space bar.
 It is programmed with macros that allow you to perform various tasks on your computer.
 You can use these macros to create shortcuts for frequently used programs.

 You can change the color of the keyboard using the RGB lighting feature.
 It is possible to set up the brightness, color temperature, and effects.
 There is a built-in memory function that stores the last five sets of macro commands.
 This helps you to save time when you need to repeat the same task again.